al-exe/mp3-ripper/README.md

 # mp3-ripper

-Lightning speed MP3 downloading and tagging from YouTube with automatic cover embedding.
+Lightning fast MP3 ripping from YouTube with automatic metadata tagging and cover embedding.

 ## 🎧 What This Does

 A lightweight Python tool that:

 - Downloads audio (MP3) from YouTube or other yt-dlp supported sites
-- Saves files into a folder on your Desktop
-- Extracts and crops thumbnails to **480×480**
-- Embeds artwork into MP3 metadata as the album cover
-- Deletes the temporary image files afterward
-- Falls back to an interactive prompt if you don't provide arguments
+- Extracts, crops, and tags album art ready thumbnails.

 Perfect for building local playlists and clean, metadata-tagged music libraries.